Convergence in charmonium structure: light-front wave functions from basis light-front quantization and Dyson-Schwinger equations: Form factors and hadronic densities

 For charmonium, the physical charge form factor vanishes due to the charge conjugation symmetry.
 Nevertheless, it is custom to define a fictitious charge form factor, where the photon couples to the quark and antiquark differently, similar to the charged pion $\pi^{\pm}$ and $B_c$, while the quark masses remain unchanged $m_q = m_{\bar q} = m_c$ \cite{Dudek:2006ej}.
-Fig.~\ref{fig:charge_FF} compares the charge form factor computed using LFWFs from BLFQ and from DSE.
-We adopt $N_\mathrm{max} = 8$ LFWFs for central values of BLFQ results and quote the difference between $N_\mathrm{max} = 8$ and $N_\mathrm{max} = 16$ as the basis sensitivity \cite{Li:2017mlw}.
+Figure~\ref{fig:charge_FF} compares the charge form factor computed using LFWFs from BLFQ and from DSE.
+Following our previous analyses for dilepton, diphoton and radiative transitions, hereafter we adopt $N_\mathrm{max} = 8$ LFWFs for central values of BLFQ results, which corresponds to a UV scale $\Lambda_\text{UV} = 2.8\,\text{GeV} \approx M_{c\bar c}$, and quote the difference between $N_\mathrm{max} = 8$ and $N_\mathrm{max} = 16$ as the basis sensitivity \cite{Li:2017mlw, Li:2021ejv, Wang:2023nhb}, where $N_\mathrm{max}$ denotes the basis truncation parameter.
+This choice is motivated by the competition between the needs for both a better basis resolution and a lower UV scale to suppress the radiative corrections.
 The primary source of uncertainty in the DSE results stems from the RL approximation, which is difficult to estimate.
 Consequently, only the central values are presented here and in the subsequent calculations.
 As shown in Fig.~\ref{fig:charge_FF}, the BLFQ and DSE results are in good agreement with each other including at high $Q^2$ ($Q^2\gtrsim 10\,\mathrm{GeV^2}$).

 The gravitational form factors are defined via the hadronic matrix elements of the energy-momentum tensor $T^{\mu\nu}(x)$,